katereiss/csc320-assignment5/pseudocode.md

 Storing the ten user-input grades as an array would allow for more complex and efficient calculations, but I noticed those are introduced next week.

 An assumption made in this program is that grades can only be floating point numbers from 0 to 100.
 One consideration is that a user could input a negative grade or a grade over 100.
-Setting the min and max at the beginning to 100 and 0 respectively may catch some of these cases.
+To prevent these values from being counted, one could include another if statement inside the for loop that prints a statement to the user indicating that the grade is invalid, and decreasing the iteration by 1 to repeat that grade input.